Terms and Conditions of Hire

 - It is totally forbidden to lend, sell or exchange the rented SUP equipment.

 - The Hirer could end the rental agreement before the expiry date in the event of severe breach of contract by the Renter in relation to the correct use and care of the equipment.
 In this event the Hirer would be entitled to take back the rented equipment without any possible claim from the Renter.

 - The Renter could extend the duration of the hire period through the previously mentioned ways, before the end of the contract.
 In this event, the Renter must sign a new hire contract as required by the Hirer.

 - The Renter agrees to pay the Hirer the prices specified in the current contract that includes all legally applicable taxes.

 - All court costs, resulting from a breach of the obligations stated in this contract will be borne by the Renter.

 - The rented SUP equipment will be returned in the same condition as they were given at the time of the hire.
 Otherwise, the Renter must inform the Hirer about any damage.
 The following replacement costs are accepted in this contract by the Renter:

-BOARDS: Severe deterioration or break, loss or theft will incur in an extra charge of £300.
+BOARDS: Severe deterioration or damage £40.
+Loss or theft will incur in an extra charge of £300.

 LEASHES: Loss or theft will incur in an extra charge of £15.
 Break or slight deterioration – will not incur in any extra charge as they are consequence of regular usage.